 Now, on to the big question at hand!
 What are our revenue streams?
 Here are our top earners in order currently:

-4 – Private Sponsors: We sell some ad space on our side bar and in our weekly newsletter to businesses.
-You’ll see on our Advertise page what we offer.
+3 – Private Sponsors: We sell some ad space on our side bar and in our weekly newsletter to businesses.

-6 – Affiliates: An affiliate is someone who gets a cut from a sale just for referring the purchaser.
+5 – Affiliates: An affiliate is someone who gets a cut from a sale just for referring the purchaser.
 Most major retailers (think Amazon, Target, Walmart, etc), book publishers and even bloggers who are trying to sell e-books offer this revenue opportunity to bloggers.
-Polly and I don’t do a lot with affiliates right now, ever since laws changed in Missouri and we can no longer be an Amazon affiliate.
-We hope to explore this avenue more in the future, though.
+Amazon is currently our largest affiliate.

 Make sure to check out our Blogging Resources Page for a list of all of the software and services we use to keep Thriving Home running!